Xilinx/PYNQ/README.md

 All board related files including Vivado projects, bitstreams, and example notebooks, can be found in the `/boards` folder.

-You can rebuild the overlay by running *make* in the corresponding overlay folder (e.g. `/boards/Pynq-Z1/base`).
-This will generate a bitstream in the overlay folder.
-You can also find the project tcl file here.
+In Linux, you can rebuild the overlay by running *make* in the corresponding overlay folder (e.g. `/boards/Pynq-Z1/base`).
+In Windows, you need to source the appropriate tcl files in the corresponding overlay folder.

-You can use the base overlay as a starting point for creating a new overlay.
-If you create a new overlay, you should make sure both the bitstream file `<overlay_name>.bit` and the tcl file `<overlay_name>.tcl` are inside `/pynq/overlays/<overlay_name>` folder.

 ## Contribute